Currie

 In 2001, the population of Currie was 8,550 and it contained 3,454 houses.

 Etymology

 The name is recorded from 1210 onwards under various spellings such as Curey, Cory, Curri with Currie in 1402.

-There is no accepted derivation of the name Currie but it is possibly from the Scottish Gaelic word curagh/curragh, a wet or boggy plain, or from the Brythonic word curi, a dell or dirt hole.
+There is no accepted derivation of the name Currie but it is possibly from the Scottish Gaelic word curagh/curragh, a wet or boggy plain, or from the Brythonic word curi, a dell or muddy depression.
+These two proposed roots are cognate.
 The neighbouring suburb of Balerno derives its name from Scottish Gaelic, whilst the nearby Pentland Hills derive their name from Brythonic, so either is possible.